-To be elected to the County Committee, those Members standing for election must be members of voting branches and must be aged 18 or above.
+To be elected to the County Committee, those members standing for election must be aged 18 or over.
+There is no requirement for these members to be drawn from voting branches.
 They must not have an unspent conviction, have been disqualified as a company director or a trustee, or be undischarged bankrupt.